simonmichael/hledger/MANUAL.markdown

      assets:cash

-Or, you can set the price for this commodity as of a certain date, using a historical price directive as shown here:
+Or, you can set the price for this commodity as of a certain date, using a historical price directive (P) as shown:

     ; the exchange rate for euro is $1.35 on 2009/1/1 (and thereafter, until a newer price directive is found) ; four space-separated fields: P, date, commodity symbol, unit price in 2nd commodity P 2009/1/1 € $1.35

-    2009/1/2 x
+    2009/1/2
      expenses:foreign currency       €100
      assets

+Or, you can write a transaction in two commodities, without prices but with all amounts specified, and a conversion price will be inferred so as to balance the transaction:

+    2009/1/2
+     expenses:foreign currency       €100
+     assets                         $-135

 The print command shows any prices in effect.
-Either example above will show:
+So the first example above gives:

     $ hledger print
-    2009/01/02 x
+    2009/01/02
         expenses:foreign currency  €100 @ $1.35
         assets                     €-100 @ $1.35